 In fact, other families made the move from York County Maine to Strafford County as well, and they are discussed in more detail here.

 The old red house sits on a 23 acre lot, but just south of the house, on a separate 2 acre lot (containing no house) sits a modest little graveyard surrounded by a stone wall and many maple trees, and contains 11 gravesites with very well kept head and footstones.
 As is often the case with old New England towns, there were no public cemeteries until mid 19th century in Tuftonboro, and no churches, so people resorted to backyard burials.
 There are 47 such family graveyards in the Town, according to Tuftonboro New Hampshire: Cemeteries, Graveyard and Burial Sites 1800-1995, copyright 1997 by The Tuftonboro Association.

 I've profiled everyone resting in Samuel's backyard on Find A Grave, but here is a summary of its inhabitants:

 (POLLY IS BURIED HERE TOO, I BELIEVE, BUT UNMARKED)

 Samuel died in 1849 at home, and Polly died in 1876 in neighboring Rochester (perhaps the house was already sold by then?).

-As for their eight children, three died as babies, and the other five died between ages 20 and 50:
+As for their eight children, one (or possibly two) died as babies, and the other six lived to adulthood:

 -Sally Morrill-Foss (1810-1854) was Samuel's eldest.
 She married John Foss (1797-1859) and they ran a small farm in neighboring Moultonboro with their five children, most of whom appear to be buried at Lee Cemetery in Moultonboro.